 If you hadn't considered an opal engagement ring already, let us introduce you to their mystifying beauty and allure.
 "For the untraditional non-diamond bride, opals make the perfect engagement ring because they display a different kind of sparkle than a diamond—a magical, iridescent sparkle," explains jewelry designer Misa Hamamoto.
-"You can't deny the wondrous beauty within an opal and each opal is truly one-of-a-kind which is fitting for the one-of-a-kind bride."

 What Is an Opal?